-Somehow the reality of travelwhether for business or pleasurenever quite lives up to your healthy expectations.
-That’s where good research and savvy planning come in.
+You finally got that business trip to Rome youve been angling for.
+Or your holiday vacation is coming up and the whole family is excited.
+But somehow the reality of travelwhether for business or pleasurenever quite lives up to your healthy expectations.
+Thats where good research and savvy planning come in.

 1. Research your destination